Frequently Asked Questions

 Q. Are they Safe?

 A. Yes.
-These cell have been approved by the German FDA equivalency.
+These cells have been approved by the German FDA equivalency.
 Trained ProGenaCell physicians have been using Growth Factors for as a treatment therapy for over 30 years.
-These cells are young and have not yet developed an immune system, so there is a seamless transfer to humans with no rejection or allergic reaction.
+These cells are young and have not yet developed an immune sy, so there is a seamless transfer to humans with no rejection or allergic reaction.
 These cells are manufactured in Germany according to GMP standards.

 Q. Does your treatment require patients to take Immune Suppresive Drugs?